 Living in a rural setting, you share your property.
-For many years, our yard has been used as a baby day care.
-Moms would drop their kids off, tell them to stay put and they’d take off.
+For many years, our yard has been used as a baby daycare.
+Does would drop their kids off, tell them to stay put and they’d take off.
 This ended during the time we had our Golden Retrievers.
-Even though the rule was not to bring anything home that began with the letter B… no babies, no birds, no bunnies, our cats and dogs would have a lapse in judgement and everything was considered fair game.
+Even though the rule was not to bring anything home that began with the letter B… no babies, no birds, no bunnies, our cats and dogs would have a lapse in judgment and everything was considered fair game.
 Over time, the moms chose other places to leave their children.

 This morning, Roxy was looking out the front window.
 Something had caught her attention.
-All we saw was what looked like either tree debris, or a crouching rabbit.
-Then husband saw the head pop up.
+All we saw was what looked like a branch, or a crouching rabbit.
+Then the husband saw the head pop up.
 It was a fawn!

 The Mom was not in sight.
-I walked out in my bare feet and had a blanket wrapped around me .
-At 6am, the grass was wet and cold between my toes.
-Baby must be a few days old because she didn’t move nor bat an eye.
+I walked out in my bare feet and had a blanket wrapped around me.
+At 6 am, the grass was wet and cold between my toes.
+The baby must be a few days old because she didn’t move nor bat an eye.
 I read that the instinct to flee doesn’t kick in till they are a week old.

-Our family dynamic is more like the Elephant, however, we’ve well passed the 16 year mark.
+Our family dynamic is more like the Elephant, however, we’ve well passed the 16-year mark.
 Someday, Jessie will live independently with supports.
 When I say independently, I mean not with us.
 If this morning is an indicator of her life choices, Jess is going to need supervision to keep her honest.
 I discovered her in the midst of making a bowl of oatmeal.
 This is a good thing!
-The point I walked in, she was doing whipped cream shooters from the can.
+At the point I walked in, she was doing whipped cream shooters from the can.
 Fun things tend to bite you in the ass.

 As for the case, it broke Sunday night.
 It was mailed for repair the next day.
 To be received the following day then shipped home by Friday.
 I’ve always been impressed with the AMDI customer service (thanks Mike).
 When we had another device, it was a minimum two-week turnaround.

-For now, she’s using a necklace that has 11 words.
+For now, she’s using a necklace that has 11 words in PEC form.
 Even though she hasn’t used this for three years, the transition was seamless.
-We talked about the case being broken and that for now she’d have to use the necklace.
+We talked about the case being broken and that for now, she’d have to use the necklace.
 She pointed to “I use symbols to talk”.
-Then pointed to “I’m hungry” and then proceeded to use her back up Talker so she could be specific as to what she wanted to eat.
+Then pointed to “I’m hungry” and then proceeded to use her backup Talker so she could be specific as to what she wanted to eat.
 After that, she pointed to “leave me alone”.
 This exercise proved that our low tech AAC would work in a pinch.

-Yesterday, the first thing Jess did when she got home was get the backup Talker.
+Yesterday, the first thing Jess did when she got home was to find her backup Talker.
 She seems to appreciate having all of her words at her fingertips.
 Recently I added the phrase “guess what” and she says this before sharing about her day.

 This afternoon when Jessie returns, I want to tell her what happened with the baby deer.
 Just as a watched pot doesn’t boil, a mamma deer doesn’t return for her baby until no one is looking.
 All that was left was a warm indent in the grass.
 Fawns are to be left alone and not touched.
 Mom may not be a helicopter parent, but she always comes back.